apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/apify_api_and_client.md

 1. What is the relationship between the Apify API and the Apify client?
 Are there any significant differences?
 2. How do you pass input when running an actor or task via API?
-3. Do you need to install the `apify-client` NPM package when already using the `apify` package?
+3. Do you need to install the `apify-client` npm package when already using the `apify` package?

 ## Our task